melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 Firstly, we need to load the gene ontology database.
 We use the `org.Hs.eg.db` database for human gene ontology analysis.
-If you want to do gene ontology analysis for other species, you can find the corresponding database in the Bioconductor.
+If you want to do gene ontology analysis for other species, you can find the corresponding database via Bioconductor.

-Then, we will first focus on biological process (BP) ontology, so `ont = "BP"`.
-There are also other two database of ontology (CC:
+We will first focus on biological process (BP) ontology, so `ont = "BP"`.
+There are also another two databases (CC:
 Cellular Component and MF: Molecular Function), you can try them later.

 We will set the p-value cutoff and q-value cutoff to 0.05 to control the